Cognitive Behavioural Therapy (CBT)

 What Types of Depression Can CBT Treat?

-Cognitive behavioral therapy (CBT) is a research-backed approach used to treat and alleviate various mental health disorders, including different forms of depression.
+Cognitive Behavioural therapy (CBT) is a research-backed approach used to treat and alleviate various mental health disorders, including different forms of depression.
 Multiple studies have shown that CBT can be effective, particularly for mild to moderate depressive symptoms.
 CBT can effectively address conditions such as major depressive disorder, persistent depressive disorder (PDD), seasonal affective disorder, postpartum depression, depressive episodes of bipolar disorder, situational depression, and schizoaffective disorder of depressive type.

 How Does CBT Help With Depression?